microsoft/autogen/samples/tools/testbed/README.md

   -c CONFIG, --config CONFIG
                 The environment variable name or path to the OAI_CONFIG_LIST (default: OAI_CONFIG_LIST).

+  -m MODEL, --model MODEL
+                Filters the config_list to include only models matching the provided model name (default: None, which is all models).

   --requirements REQUIREMENTS
                 The requirements file to pip install before running the scenario.